exercism/website-copy/tracks/javascript/exercises/list-ops/mentoring.md

 It's important to note that in this implementation there are still no `for` loops, no use of the `length` property, no `push` etc.

+#### A note about foreach

+There is no `forEach` in this solution, because it's not mandated by the tests.
+If a student uses `forEach` to iterate, instead of `foldl`, that's okay.
+If a student just added `forEach` for posterity, that's fine too.

 ### Common suggestions